 - 4.31 There are currently no Neighbourhood Plans adopted or planned within the Borough.
-These arrangements are set out in case such a document is proposed. - 4.32 Neighbourhood planning was introduced by the Localism Act 2011 and the regulatory process for preparing them is set out in the Neighbourhood Planning (General) Regulations 2012 (as amended). - 4.33 These plans can be prepared by local communities through Parish or Town Councils, Neighbourhood Forums or a community organisation (these are known as the 'qualifying body') with assistance on certain aspects from the Local Planning Authority.
-Adopted Neighbourhood Plans can set planning policies to determine planning applications or grant planning permission through Neighbourhood Development Orders and Community Right to

-Build for specific development and sit alongside the Local Plan as part of the Development Plan.
+These arrangements are set out in case such a document is proposed. - 4.32 Neighbourhood planning was introduced by the Localism Act 2011 and the regulatory process for preparing them is set out in the Neighbourhood Planning (General) Regulations 2012 (as amended).

+- 4.33 These plans can be prepared by local communities through Parish or Town Councils, Neighbourhood Forums or a community organisation (these are known as the 'qualifying body') with assistance on certain aspects from the Local Planning Authority.
+Adopted Neighbourhood Plans can set planning policies to determine planning applications or grant planning permission through Neighbourhood Development Orders and Community Right to Build for specific development and sit alongside the Local Plan as part of the Development Plan.
 However a Neighbourhood Plan must be in general conformity with the Local Plan and cannot promote less development than that set out in the Local Plan.
-A Neighbourhood Plan comes into force as part of the Development Plan for an area only once it has been approved at a referendum.

-- 4.34 As part of the process of preparing Neighbourhood Plans, the qualifying body is responsible for carrying out a wide range of tasks including pre-submission consultation and publicity before submitting their proposals to the Council.
+A Neighbourhood Plan comes into force as part of the Development Plan for an area only once it has been approved at a referendum. - 4.34 As part of the process of preparing Neighbourhood Plans, the qualifying body is responsible for carrying out a wide range of tasks including pre-submission consultation and publicity before submitting their proposals to the Council.
 Once submitted the Council will then publicise the Neighbourhood Plan's proposals as required by The Neighbourhood Planning (General) Regulations 2012 (as amended).
 The Council undertakes consultation on the final submission version of the Neighbourhood Plan and organises the referendum.
-The Council will have prepared a number of evidence studies and other material in the preparation of DPDs and SPDs which may be of assistance in the preparation of Neighbourhood Plans. - 4.35 The Government has published National Planning Practice Guidance on Neighbourhood planning setting out detailed guidance on the key stages and considerations required in preparing a Neighbourhood Plan18 and the roles and responsibilities of the local community (the 'qualifying body') and the Council.
+At each stage of consultation key stakeholders (as identified in Appendix 1) will be consulted along with other interested groups and organisations.
+The Council will have prepared a number of evidence studies and other material in the preparation of DPDs and SPDs which may be of assistance in the preparation of Neighbourhood Plans. - 4.35 The Government has published National Planning Practice Guidance on Neighbourhood planning setting out detailed guidance on the key stages and considerations required in preparing a Neighbourhood Plan and the roles and responsibilities of the local community (the 'qualifying body') and the Council.
 The guidance can be viewed here: www.gov.uk/guidance/neighbourhood-planning--2

-18 The Government is proposing changes to the Neighbourhood Plans system which will be published in the NPPF and accompanying PPG later in 2023.
+&lt;sup>18 The Government is proposing changes to the Neighbourhood Plans system which will be published in the NPPF and accompanying PPG later in 2023.